Self-Hosting GraphHopper on Kubernetes with OSM Data

 Kubernetes Deployment Architecture: PersistentVolume for OSM Graph Files

-GraphHopper requires two persistent directories:
+GraphHopper requires two persistent directories mounted to the pod:

 - OSM PBF input (